 The gorgeous sunset, the magnificent temple and the traditional procession were visual treats.

-The long distance that we traveled and spent lavishly on refilling our scooter’s petrol were worth the pain.
-Post sun down, the market street started to bear a deserted look.
+The long-distance that we traveled and spent lavishly on refilling our scooter’s petrol was worth the pain.
+Post sundown, the market street started to bear a deserted look.

 We made a pit stop at an eating joint to have an early dinner, since we had famished.
 My growling tummy gave up and I refused to budge without eating.
 So much for skipping lunch!

-Bali is non vegetarian food haven.
-For the veg eating mortals, noodles is the safest option.
-We had a wholesome meal at Naty’s with veg noodles topped with egg, crispy fries and banana shake.
-A smiling courteous staff, great food and relaxed ambiance makes Naty’s a “must try” in Tanah Lot.
+Bali is a nonvegetarian food haven.
+For the veg-eating mortals, noodles are the safest option.
+We had a wholesome meal at Naty’s with veg noodles topped with egg, crispy fries, and banana shake.
+A smiling courteous staff, great food, and relaxed ambiance make Naty’s a “must try” in Tanah Lot.

 With beautiful memories and full appetite, we rode back to our hotel, passing through the rice fields and crowded streets.